JacobLey/jacobley/tools/iso-crypto/README.md

 `string | Uint8Array | { text: string; encoding: string }`.

-To verify the "buffer" input, pass the text to `encode` (which is done internally).
+To verify the "buffer" input, pass the text to `decode` (which is done internally).

 A plain string is inferred to be `UTF8` encoded.